Farmers Market Tips: Effortless Budget Eating for Retirees

 Make a meal list first

-Instead of deciding what to cook after shopping, decide on a few meals in advance.
-For example:
+Instead of deciding what to cook after shopping, choose a few meals in advance.
+This keeps your purchases focused and helps you avoid waste.
+A short list might include:

 Shop With the Season